icctx

 1make_parent_exit_zero(); // ATTACH parent; rax=__NR_exit_group, rdi=0, rip=vdso syscall;ret

-This needs no privileges, which surprised me at first.
-At this point we’re still uid 1000 and so is the parent shell, and same-uid ptrace is unprivileged — you only need CAP_SYS_PTRACE to attach across a privilege boundary.
-On top of that this kernel ships without Yama (CONFIG_SECURITY_YAMA is unset), so there’s no ptrace_scope to forbid attaching to an ancestor.
-If it ever did fail, poking exit into the tty with TIOCSTI or just killing the shell would do the same job.
+This needs no privileges: we’re still uid 1000, and same-uid ptrace is unprivileged (CAP_SYS_PTRACE is only for crossing a privilege boundary).
+The kernel also ships without Yama (CONFIG_SECURITY_YAMA unset), so no ptrace_scope blocks attaching to an ancestor.
+If it failed, TIOCSTI or just killing the shell would do the same.

 No kernel payload, no commit_creds, no KASLR-dependent symbol — just a patched suid-like helper. init respawns the shell through the patched drop_priv, and it comes up root: